tsgates/arch-wiki-markdown/wiki/Ampache.md

 > Transcoding

-If you want to use Ampache's on the fly transcoding you'll need the packages specified in config/ampache.cfg, the packages needed for transcoding the most common audio file formats are listed in Ampache stable's .install file.
-You'll also need to configure the specific lines in ampache.cfg.
+If you want to use Ampache's on the fly transcoding you need the packages specified in config/ampache.cfg, the packages needed for transcoding the most common audio file formats are listed in Ampache stable's .install file.
+You also need to configure the specific lines in ampache.cfg.

-The following example enables m4a transcoding to mp3.
+The following example enables M4A transcoding to MP3.

-Please note that you'll need both lame, used for all audio file formats, and faad, m4a specific, installed.
+Please note that you need both lame, used for all audio file formats, and faad, m4a specific, installed.

-    ; List of filetypes to transcode
-    transcode_m4a           = true
-    transcode_m4a_target    = mp3

-    ; These are the commands that will be run to transcode the file transcode_cmd_m4a       = "faad -f 2 -w %FILE% | lame -r -b %SAMPLE% -S - -"
+     lame -r -b %SAMPLE% -S - -"

 > Downsampling